TobiasHett/EPR_Apps/README.md

 # EPR_Apps
-"Saveaftereachscan.ppp" is a ProDEL program for Bruker ELEXSYS EPR spectrometers to automatize saving data after each scan.
+"SaveAfterEachScan.ppp" is a ProDEL program for Bruker ELEXSYS EPR spectrometers to automatize saving data after each scan.
 Load the program into the ProDEL programming panel of the Xepr software and click the Compile/Run button.
 Set the first scan to save, the increment, and the total number of scans.
 Start the program by clicking the "Apply" button.
 By default, the data will be saved to the folder /home/xuser/xeprFiles/.
 Optionally, this path can be changed in the script.